 Customer service can make or break a business.
 But not everyone agrees on what it is or how to do it well.
 In this guide, we’ll share how to set your busiess up for customer service success.

 The definition of customer service

 Customer service is the act of supporting and advocating for customers in their discovery, use, optimization, and troubleshooting of a product or service.
 It's also the processes that support the teams making good customer service happen.
-The goal of customer service is to foster lasting customer relationships.
+The objective of customer service isn’t just to find a quick solution to any one customer problem.
+It’s to build a long-term relationship, one where each customer interaction offers opportunities for deeper, more valuable engagement.

 The main difference between service today and service 10 years ago is that customers expect premium service to be built-in from the first sales or marketing interaction and carry through to the moment they ask for help, post-purchase, and back again.
 To position themselves for success, businesses must integrate service into the journey at every interaction point.